Linux2Go/riakalchemy/README.md

 -->

 Behind the scenes, this is achieved by adding a secondary index on the objects as well as creating the link.
-So, when we added `jane` as a client for each for `james` and `john`, they both got a secondary index added to them: `clients_bin:people/<jane's key>'.
+So, when we added `jane` as a client for each for `james` and `john`, they both got a secondary index added to them: `clients_bin:people/<jane's key>`.
 This means that the `jane` object is not touched at all (saving a couple of round trips), and it also means that the operation is atomic.

 Just for good measure, let's see it working with multiple backrefs.
 So, we make John a client for James's: